swapnamurali/swapna/README.md

 ## Development

-Hyde has two branches, but only one is used for active development.
+Swapna has two branches, but only one is used for active development.

 - `master` for development.  **All pull requests should be submitted against `master`.**
 - `gh-pages` for our hosted site, which includes our analytics tracking code. **Please avoid using this branch.**